Trending Topics

 Learn how prehospital providers can play a key role in determining the outcome of TBI patients

-This article, originally published on February 09, 2021, has been updated.
+This article, originally published on February 09, 2021, has been updated with additional information and a video.

 Tim is the founder and CEO of Emergency Medical Solutions, LLC, an EMS training and consulting company that he developed in 2010.
 He has nearly two decades of experience in the emergency services industry, having worked as a career firefighter, paramedic and critical care paramedic in a variety of urban, suburban, rural and in-hospital environments.
 His background includes nearly a decade of company officer and chief officer level experience, in addition to training content delivery and program development spanning his entire career.
 He is experienced in EMS operations, community paramedicine, quality assurance, data management, training, special operations and administration disciplines, and holds credentials as both a supervising and managing paramedic officer.